 Merlot is a lighter and versatile wine richer in copper, zinc, phosphorus, iron, magnesium, vitamins B6, B3, and B2.
 In addition to that, merlot is a cheaper wine.
 In comparison, pinot noir has a richer and oakier profile compared to merlot.
 It has a lower glycemic index.

 The origin of wine dates back to 6000 BC in the Caucasus region.
 According to archeologists, the oldest winery ever found was in Areni, Armenia.
 The Areni cave winery dates back to 6100 BC.

 Wine is a fundamental part of human culture and social gatherings.
 At some point in history, wine was considered a divine drink.
 In old Greek mythology, Dionysus was the god of wine.
 Similarly, in later Roman mythology, Bacchus was the god of wine.
 The wine was a very important aspect of nobility and religion in those cultures that temples were built for these gods.

 Difference in winemaking

 Winemaking is a craft that takes years to master.
 Making and perfecting wine has a lot of variables and milestones that need to be perfected.
-The final product depends on different types of grapes, different types of yeast, the soil that the grape was planted on, and the barrels that the wine is aged in.
+The final product depends on different types of grapes, different types of yeast, the soil that the grape was planted on, and the barrels in which the wine is aged.
 It also depends if the grapes are peeled or unpeeled.

 The wine is obtained after undergoing a fermentation process that has to be controlled.

-This article will cover the difference between merlot wine and pinot noir, both are red wines.
+This article will cover the difference between merlot wine and pinot noir, and both are red wines.

 Merlot wine is one of the most popular wines around the world.
-It is made from dark red grapes which are mostly grown in temperate climate regions, this grape gives a ruby red wine color.
+It is made from dark red grapes, mostly grown in temperate climate regions; this grape gives a ruby red wine color.
 It can range from a sweet fruity taste to a rich oaky taste.

 Difference in flavor